 Generally, diabetic nephropathy is considered after a routine urinalysis and screening for microalbuminuria in the setting of diabetes.
 Patients may have physical findings associated with long-standing diabetes mellitus.
 (See Clinical Presentation.)

 Good evidence suggests that early treatment delays or prevents the onset of diabetic nephropathy or diabetic kidney disease.
-(See Treatment and Management.)
+This has consistently been shown in both type1 and type 2 diabetes mellitus.
+(See Treatment and Management).

 Regular outpatient follow-up is key in managing diabetic nephropathy successfully.
 (See Long-term Monitoring.)

 Recently, attention has been called to atypical presentations of diabetic nephropathy with dissociation of proteinuria from reduced kidney function.
 Also noted is that microalbuminuria is not always predictive of diabetic nephropathy.
 Nevertheless, a majority of the cases of diabetic nephropathy presents with proteinuria, which progressively gets worse as the disease progresses, and is almost uniformly associated with hypertension.

 Go to Diabetes Mellitus, Type 1 and Diabetes Mellitus, Type 2 for more complete information on these topics.

 Three major histologic changes occur in the glomeruli of persons with diabetic nephropathy.
 First, mesangial expansion is directly induced by hyperglycemia, perhaps via increased matrix production or glycation of matrix proteins.
 Second, thickening of the glomerular basement membrane (GBM) occurs.
 Third, glomerular sclerosis is caused by intraglomerular hypertension (induced by dilatation of the afferent renal artery or from ischemic injury induced by hyaline narrowing of the vessels supplying the glomeruli).
 These different histologic patterns appear to have similar prognostic significance.